e-j-w/ChartOfNuclides/README.md

 * C compiler: gcc (or clang)
 * GNU make
 * SDL3, SDL3_image, SDL3_ttf
-  * SDL3 should be built with `libdecor` on Linux when using GNOME, for proper Wayland support
+  * SDL3 should be built with `libdecor` on Linux when using GNOME Wayland, as discussed [below](#the-application-window-has-no-titlebar-on-linux).

 For now you'll probably have to manually compile SDL3 and its libraries, as they aren't (yet) packaged for major Linux distros.